 Child Custody Removal

-Removal refers to the situation when the custodial parent wants to change the children's residence to another state.
-Under the Illinois Marriage and Dissolution of Marriage Act (the “Illinois Divorce Act”), Custodial parents, even those having sole custody, do not have the unfettered right to move their children out of the State of Illinois without permission of the court.
+Removal refers to the situation when a parent wants to change the children's residence to another state.
+Under the Illinois Marriage and Dissolution of Marriage Act (the “Illinois Divorce Act”), a parent, even those having sole custody or primary parenting time, do not have the unfettered right to move their children out of the State of Illinois without permission of the Court.

 Illinois Removal Statutes

 The Court must do what is in the best interest of the children, considering numerous factors as set out by the Statute.